 5. Direction Lock stabilization

 As with the Insta360 One, the One X can stabilize the video in the direction that the camera is facing.
 This mode is very useful for example, for cycling and motor sports.
-I haven’t had the occasion to use this feature yet on the One X but here is a sample Direction Lock video from the Insta360 One
+Here is a video that explains this feature.
+Although I used the Insta360 One, the One X direction hold works the same way.

 6. Drift shot (NEW!)